OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
 Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
 This is achieved by inserting dynamically generated code at runtime.
 Valgrind compiles fine on Android, and pre-built binaries are available for download.
 The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.

-### Using Binary Analysis Frameworks for De-Obfuscation
+### De-Obfuscation Using Binary Analysis Frameworks

 [Miasm](https://github.com/cea-sec/miasm) is a free and open source (GPLv2) reverse engineering framework.
 Miasm aims to analyze / modify / generate binary programs.
 Here is a non exhaustive list of features: